 Paul also writes, “That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).

-In every generation, God is always seeking for men He can bring into divine partnership with Him for a mighty outbreak of national or corporate revival in their generation.
+In every generation, God is always seeking men He can bring into divine partnership with Him for a mighty outbreak of national or corporate revival in their generation.
 God’s revival partners are believers who are willing to deny themselves, take up their cross, and follow the Lord daily.

-Before God will send us the revival fire that will shame and silence the enemies of the gospel, restore the backsliding nations and cause proud nations to fall on their knees and faces before the Lord, we need to humble ourselves before the Lord and become broken, soft and pliable in His hand as a sacrifice cut in pieces.
+Before God sends us the revival fire that will shame and silence the enemies of the gospel, restore the backsliding nations and cause proud nations to fall on their knees and faces before the Lord, we need to humble ourselves before the Lord and become broken, soft and pliable in His hand as a sacrifice cut in pieces.

-It is fire that begets fire!
+It is a fire that begets fire!